Skip to main content

 Preventing and managing mycotoxins in small ruminants

-Regular analysis of feedstuffs can help uncover potential hidden threats from mycotoxins.
-It is worth noting that a highly contaminated sample does not mean that the entire crop is bad.
+Conducting regular analyses of feedstuffs can help uncover potential hidden threats from mycotoxins.
+It is worth noting that one highly contaminated sample does not necessarily mean that the entire crop is bad.
 Similarly, a “clean” sample does not guarantee that all of your feed is mycotoxin-free.

-The Alltech 37+® mycotoxin analysis test can help to provide a realistic picture of feed contaminants, which can speed up diagnosis, determine effective remediation and help producers form a more effective mycotoxin control plan.
+The Alltech 37+® mycotoxin analysis test can provide a realistic picture of feed contaminants for producers, allowing them to get a diagnosis more quickly, determine the most effective remediation strategy and form a more effective mycotoxin control plan.

 Loading...